kirscheeh/classificationBenchmark/protocol/protocol.md

 Introduction on diffivulties regarding the comparison of different tools with differents databases etc

 #### Area-Under-Precision-Recall Curve
 The Area-Under-Precision-Recall curve (AUPR) is a metric that combines the most important measures for metagenomic classification: precision and recall [[1]]().
-Precision is defined as $precision=\frac{TP}{TP+FP}$, i.e. the ratio between true positive (TP) classification results and the total numer of classification results that are reported as true, inclusing falsly positive (FP) hits.
+Precision is defined as $precision=\frac{TP}{TP+FP}$, i.e. the ratio between true positive (TP) classification results and the total numer of classification results that are reported as true, including false positive (FP) hits.
 Recall or sensitivity, on the other hand, is defined as the ratio of true positives against all correct classifications including false negatives (FN), i.e. $recall=\frac{TP}{TP+FN}$. <br>
 The AUPR curve can be used to evaluate precision and recall across different abundance thresholds.
 If the threshold are chosen accordingly in the range from 0-1.0, the AUPR returns a single metric considering precision and recall.
 In short: This metric considers the number of correctly identified species [[1]]().
 For this metric, a ground-truth is needed.
 - and the information here that i used a script to calculate this